-International students and authorized users can pay tuition and fees in your local currency from nearly any country through your student account center.
-Your student account is the one-stop shop for paying your tuition and fees online.
-Our online payment system provides flexibility to make secure and private payments with your preferred method, including international payments.
-By making payments online, you will see faster payment posting and updates of your payment status and account balance.
+International students and authorized users can pay tuition and fees in their local currency from nearly any country through the student account center.
+The student account is the one-stop shop for paying tuition and fees online.
+Our online payment system provides flexibility to make secure and private payments with a student's preferred method, including international payments.
+By making payments online, students will see faster payment posting and updates of the payment status and account balance.

-To make a payment, log in to your Self Service account @ https://selfservice.daemen.edu > Student Finance > Make a Payment > choose TransferMate in the drop-down menu and follow the prompts.
+To make a payment, log in to the student's Self Serviceaccount at https://selfservice.daemen.edu > Student Finance > Continue to Account Info/Payment Center > Make Payment.
+Choose TransferMate as the payment method in the drop-down menu and follow the prompts.
 Watch this video for step-by-step instructions on how to make a payment with TransferMate https://vimeo.com/723508067/6bd449677e

 - To learn more or to set up a payment plan, please visit Self Service at https://selfservice.daemen.edu

-- A $25.00 late fee will be assessed for declined planned payments
+- A $25.00 late fee will be assessed for missed payments

 CONSENTS AND AGREEMENTS:

-ALL students are required to Acknowledge and Agree to the following terms and conditions, each term:
+ALL students are required to Acknowledge and Agree to the following terms and conditions, each semester: